-The best Polish drinks for cold winter evenings
+The best Polish drinks for cold autumn evenings

-Winter is coming and anyone who have experienced winter in Poland knows that this is serious.
+autumn is coming and anyone who have experienced autumn in Poland knows that this is serious.
 You need to be prepared for the thermal shock and then long, dark days.
-There a few things that can make this time of the year more enjoyable but nothing works better than a good, Polish winter drink.
-Here is the list of the best beverages that you need to try this winter.
+There a few things that can make this time of the year more enjoyable but nothing works better than a good, Polish autumn drink.
+Here is the list of the best beverages that you need to try this autumn.

 Mulled beer – grzaniec